 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment.
-This medication can cause your periods to stop.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication.
+Effective birth control is necessary during treatment and for 6 months after treatment for women and for 3 months after treatment has ended for men.
+Even if your menstrual cycle stops or you believe you are not producing sperm you should use effective birth control during these times.
+You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
+Discuss these options with your oncology team.
+You should not breastfeed while receiving this medication or for 14 days after your last dose.